 Students evaluate each course, each instructor, and clinical facilities as they progress through the program.
 The evaluations are carried out according to BHCLR policy to measure teaching effectiveness.
 The student is assured of anonymity, thus encouraging his or her participation.
-If a student believes that the process should be improved, the Chancellor and Assistant Vice President of Education, Judy Pile, Ed.D. welcomes suggestions.
+If a student believes that the process should be improved, the President welcomes suggestions.